BenLorantfy/react-lift-props/README.md

 - Check out the usage [docs](./docs) here

 ## Roadmap
-- Add support for React DOM
+- Add support for React Native
 - Re-implement using react-call-return once it's more stable, or a [different solution React might introduce](https://twitter.com/dan_abramov/status/987735478672744448).
 Should be able to do this in a non-breaking way.

 ## Contributing